Chart Color Schemes

 Age

-The median age in Graceville is 40 years, which is higher than Greater Brisbane's average of 36 years and slightly exceeds the national average of 38 years.
-Compared to Greater Brisbane, the 45-54 age cohort is notably over-represented in Graceville at 17.2%, while the 25-34 age group is under-represented at 8.8%.
-This concentration of the 45-54 cohort is well above the national average of 12.1%.
-Post-2021 Census data shows that the 15 to 24 age group grew from 12.5% to 14.6%, and the 75 to 84 cohort increased from 3.8% to 5.4%.
-Conversely, the 5 to 14 age group declined from 17.5% to 16.2%, and the 35 to 44 age group dropped from 15.0% to 13.7%.
-Population forecasts for 2041 indicate significant demographic changes in Graceville, with the 75 to 84 age group expected to grow by 56% (150 people), reaching 418 from 267.
-The demographic aging trend continues as residents aged 65 and older represent 62% of anticipated growth.
-Meanwhile, the 0 to 4 and 25 to 34 age cohorts are expected to experience population declines.
+The median age in Graceville is 40 years, which is higher than Greater Brisbane's average of 36 and modestly exceeds the national average of 38.
+Compared to Greater Brisbane, the 45-54 cohort is notably over-represented at 17.2% locally, while the 25-34 age group is under-represented at 8.8%.
+This concentration in the 45-54 age bracket is well above the national average of 12.1%.
+Post-2021 Census data shows that the 15 to 24 age group has grown from 12.5% to 14.6%, while the 75 to 84 cohort increased from 3.8% to 5.4%.
+Conversely, the 5 to 14 age group has declined from 17.5% to 16.2%, and the 35 to 44 age group dropped from 15.0% to 13.7%.
+Population forecasts for 2041 indicate substantial demographic changes in Graceville, with the 75 to 84 age group expected to grow by 56% (adding 150 people), reaching 420 from 269.
+This growth is led by residents aged 65 and older, who represent 62% of anticipated population growth.
+Conversely, the 0 to 4 and 25 to 34 age cohorts are expected to experience population declines.